mvolkmann/blog/src/hot-topics-2024.md

   src="/blog/assets/zod-logo.svg?v={{pkg.version}}">

 <a href="https://zod.dev" target="_blank">Zod</a>
-is a TypeScript library for validating values.
+is a TypeScript library for validating JavaScript values.
 It is commonly used to validate HTTP requests, including request headers, path parameters, query parameters, and request bodies.